-An excellent source of potassium, fiber, and vitamin C and vitamin B6, bananas are a heart-healthy fruit, and their built-in wrappers make them a portable food that’s perfect for a quick breakfast or snacking on-the-go.
+An excellent source of potassium, fiber, vitamin C, and vitamin B6, bananas are a heart-healthy fruit, and their built-in wrappers make them a portable food that’s perfect for a quick breakfast or snacking on-the-go.
 This popular tropical fruit is delicious and healthy for humans, but can they be shared with your dog?

 The Benefits of Bananas for Dogs

 As it turns out, the versatile, nutrient-packed fruit is also a healthy snack to share with your pup—and sometimes veterinarians will even recommend this particular fruit as a healthier alternative to more traditional dog treats that can be high in fat or salt.
 The most heavily consumed fruit in America, bananas are a convenient, whole, natural food that your dog might love just as much as the rest of your family does.
 Best of all, the health benefits of the banana—such as potassium, which is essential for maintaining an optimal fluid balance in your dog’s body, or Vitamin C to boost your pet’s immune system—make it an ideal way to provide your pet with additional nutrients.
 Vitamin A, folate, iron, zinc, riboflavin, and niacin are among the vitamins and minerals that your dog can absorb from snacking on bananas.

 Potential Health Concerns

 There are many commercially-prepared treats that include bananas, but you may find that your pet loves munching on the real thing since many dogs enjoy the sweet flavor of bananas.
 However, as with most “human” foods, you’ll still want to keep portions in check when offering your dog a banana.
 While bananas are low in sodium, fat, and cholesterol—and they contain antioxidants that play a role in preventing certain cancers and maintaining your dog’s healthy skin and coat—they are still a fruit and thus do contain a decent amount of sugar, which can lead to health issues like obesity and even diabetes.